ether/etherpad-lite/doc/api/hooks_server-side.md

 You can pass the following values to the provided callback:

 * `[true]` or `['create']` will grant access to modify or create the pad if the request is for a pad, otherwise access is simply granted.
-(Access will be downgraded to modify-only if `settings.editOnly` is true.)
+Access to a pad will be downgraded to modify-only if `settings.editOnly` is true or the user's `canCreate` setting is set to `false`, and downgraded to read-only if the user's `readOnly` setting is `true`.
 * `['modify']` will grant access to modify but not create the pad if the request is for a pad, otherwise access is simply granted.
+Access to a pad will be downgraded to read-only if the user's `readOnly` setting is `true`.
 * `['readOnly']` will grant read-only access.
 * `[false]` will deny access.
 * `[]` or `undefined` will defer the authorization decision to the next